oopsmonk/documentation/node-software/0.1/iri/how-to-guides/install-iri.md

 When you've downloaded, and configured IRI, it's time to run it.

 1. Run IRI.
-Replace `jake` with your Linux username, and replace the `$VERSION` placeolder with the version of the IRI that you downloaded.
+Replace `jake` with your Linux username, and replace the `$VERSION` placeholder with the version of the IRI that you downloaded.

     ```bash
     java ${JAVA_OPTIONS} -Xms${JAVA_MIN_MEMORY} -Xmx${JAVA_MAX_MEMORY} -Djava.net.preferIPv4Stack=true -jar /home/jake/node/iri-${VERSION}.jar -c /home/jake/node/config.ini